pymc-devs/pymc/README.rst

 ============================

-There have been many questions and uncertainty around the future of PyMC3 since Theano stopped getting developed by the original authors, and we started experiments with PyMC4.
+There have been many questions and uncertainty around the future of PyMC3 since Theano stopped getting developed by the original authors, and we started experiments with a PyMC version based on tensorflow probability.

-We are happy to announce that PyMC3 on Theano (which we are `developing further <https://github.com/pymc-devs/Theano-PyMC>`__) with a new JAX backend is the future.
-PyMC4 will not be developed further.
+Since then many things changed and we are happy to announce that PyMC3 will continue to rely on Theano, or rather its successors Theano-PyMC (`pymc3 <4)` and Aesara (`pymc3 >=4`).

-See the `full announcement <https://pymc-devs.medium.com/the-future-of-pymc3-or-theano-is-dead-long-live-theano-d8005f8a0e9b>`__ for more details.
+Check out <https://github.com/pymc-devs/Aesara>`__) and specifically the latest developments on the `PyMC3 `main` branch <https://github.com/pymc-devs/pymc3/>`.

 Features
 ========